Adrien-Jean Le Mayeur

-Adrien-Jean Le Mayeur de Merprès (9 February 1880 — 31 May 1958) was a Belgian painter from Ixelles who lived the last part of his life in Bali.
+Adrien-Jean Le Mayeur de Merprès (9 February 1880 — 31 May 1958) was a Belgian painter from Ixelles who lived the latter part of his life in Bali.

 Biography

-Adrien Le Mayeur came to Bali at Singaraja by boat in 1932.
+Le Mayeur came to Bali at Singaraja by boat in 1932.
 He then stayed in Denpasar and was fascinated by what remained then of Balinese culture, including the Balinese people's traditional way of life, the temple rituals and local dances.
 He was also impressed by the light, color and beauty of the surroundings in the then still quite unspoilt island.